Analysis | Job growth will slow during a Biden presidency: The easy gains are almost gone

-Job growth has decelerated every month since June, and there are some signs from the hard-hit travel and restaurant industries that the fast-spreading novel coronavirus could put economic growth into reverse.
+Job growth has decelerated every month since June, and there are signs from the hard-hit travel and restaurant industries that the fast-spreading novel coronavirus could put economic growth into reverse.

 President Trump’s single term in office is poised to end with apocalyptic job losses followed by a string of impressive monthly job gains.
 That has less to do with policy and more to do with how the coronavirus crisis hit swifter and deeper than anything before it, giving plenty of room for a rapid early recovery, as businesses reopened and $4 trillion in federal aid washed through the economy.